Pylons/pyramid/docs/narr/traversal.rst

 .. note::

-  :mod:`repozebfg` features graph traversal.
+  :mod:`repoze.bfg` features graph traversal.
 However, via the inclusion of Routes, URL dispatch is also supported for the parts of your URL space that better fit that model.